lehitoskin/ivy/doc/ivy.md

-- To remove any set tags, simply delete the contents in the tag text field, press the "Set" button or Enter key, and the entry for that image will be deleted.
+- To remove any set tags, simply delete the contents in the tag text field, press the "Set" button or Enter key, and the entry for that image will be

+- To set a rating for an image, simply select a number (with a neat unicode shining star) from the choice selection drop-down menu.
+0 (the default) means the picture hasn't yet been rated, -1 means the image should be rejected from the rating system, and numbers 1 through 5 mean how you rate this image against its peers (with 1 being the lowest and 5 being the highest).
+This rating is also available from the Metadata Editor under the tag "xmp:Rating".

+- Sorting a collection may now be done from the View menu.
+Available sorting methods are by alphabetical name (the default), by the highest image rating, deleted.

 ## Tag Browser